realA10001986/Flux-Capacitor/README.md

 The FC can - to some extent - be controlled through messages sent to topic **bttf/fc/cmd**.
 Support commands are
 - TIMETRAVEL: Start a [time travel](#time-travel)
 - FASTER, SLOWER: Make chase faster or slower.
-Only if speed knob is deactivated, and GPS speed is not used.
+Only if speed knob is deactivated.
 - RESETSPEED: Reset chase speed to default.
-Only if speed knob is deactivated, and GPS speed is not used.
+Only if speed knob is deactivated.
 - CHASE_x: x being 0-9, change chase pattern
 - FLUX_OFF: Disables the [flux sound](#the-flux-sound)
 - FLUX_ON: Enables the [flux sound](#the-flux-sound)